 The research program “SIGNALIFE” has been selected by the French Ministry of Research and Education during the highly competitive Labex “Laboratoire d’Excellence” call, within the framework of the governmental initiative “Investments for the Future” in 2011.
+Since 2016, it is part of the Idex (Initiative of Excellence) UCA Jedi program of the University (Labex in Idex).

 The research program of the Labex SIGNALIFE has been awarded 11 million euros over an 8-year period, starting in March 2012.
 The Labex SIGNALIFE aims at developing a research network between six leading academic research institutes in Nice.
 This project will thus contribute to establishing an interactive network of regional institutes in the life sciences, focused on the study of signaling pathways in animal and plants, essential to our understanding of human health and fundamental biological processes.